CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsection{Comparison with State-Of-The-Art}

-\textbf{Evaluation on MVP Dataset.} The MVP dataset is generated by CAD models selected from ShapeNet \cite{wu20153d}.
-Compared with other datasets \cite{yuan2018pcn,tchapmi2019topnet}, the MVP dataset is more challenging in incomplete variations (partial point clouds rendered from 26 views) and rich categories (16 categories).
+\textbf{Evaluation on MVP Dataset.} The MVP dataset consists of multiple CAD scans, selected from ShapeNet \cite{wu20153d}.
+Compared with other datasets \cite{yuan2018pcn,tchapmi2019topnet}, the MVP dataset is more challenging, due to the rich categories and incomplete variations caused by partial point clouds rendered from 26 views.
+It is worth noting that the relative poses between the 26 cameras are fixed, but the first camera pose is selected at random, which amounts to a random rotation of all 26 camera poses.
+In terms of data size, MVP has 62,400 shape pairs for training and 41,600 shape pairs for testing.
 In order to accurately evaluate the quality of the completions at different resolutions, it also provides complete point clouds with different resolutions, including 2048 (1x), 4096 (2x), 8192 (4x) and 16384 (8x).
-For evaluation, we follow the same metrics with VRCNet \cite{pan2021variational} to fairly compare our method with other methods, where L2 version of Chamfer Distance (CD) \cite{tchapmi2019topnet} is used to evaluate average closest point distance and align with previous studies, and F-score \cite{knapitsch2017tanks} evaluates the distance between object surfaces, which is defined as the harmonic mean between precision and recall.
+For evaluation, we follow the same metrics with VRCNet \cite{pan2021variational} to fairly compare our method with other methods, where L2 version of Chamfer Distance (CD) \cite{tchapmi2019topnet} is used to evaluate average closest point distance, and F-score \cite{knapitsch2017tanks} evaluates the distance between object surfaces.

 The evaluated CD and F-score for all evaluated methods (16,384 points) are reported in Table \ref{tab_MVP_16384_cd} and \ref{tab_MVP_16384_f1}, respectively.
-Additionally, we re-implemented the official code of SnowFlakeNet \cite{xiang2021snowflakenet} for fair comparison.
-We can find that our method can achieve the best performance in CD loss with 2.27 and F-score @ 1\% with 0.814.
-We compare our methods with existing methods that support multi-resolution completion in Table \ref{tab:results_mvp}.
+Additionally, we re-implement the official code of SnowFlakeNet \cite{xiang2021snowflakenet} for a fair comparison.
+We can find that our method can achieve the best performance in CD loss with 2.27 and F-score @ 1\% with 0.814 for 16384 (8x) points.
+Our method delivers significant performance improvements on the categories that have close geometric characteristics (e.g., table, chair and sofa).
+Moreover, we also compare our methods with existing methods that support multi-resolution completion in Table \ref{tab:results_mvp}.
 Our method outperforms all the other methods with a large margin.

 \quad